joekemp/xplorotest/README.md

 There are some obvious features missing from the site.
 Pagination would have been a nice feature to have been able to implement.
 I also think a loading animation would have been good for times when either my or Spotify's server are slow.

+I think it's good to have deployed the app so it can be easily tested on multiple devices.
+However, I would have liked to have had time to create a Dockerfile to push to Docker Hub for ease of testing locally.

 Obviously, I only got to implement 3 of the 6 types of Spotify entity.

 ### Development tools